slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Our mothers always remain the strangest, craziest people we've ever met.' -- Marguerite Duras*

 <!--
-, “If you don’t say what you think then you kill your unborn self.
-When you have something to say, silence is a lie.”- Jordan Peterson*
-> *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy*

-- The key to success in any relationship: personal, familial, business, etc is NOT that the two people are supportive during bad times but that the two people are supportive during GOOD times.
+- envy (worse than you) - competition (same level than you) - mentor (better than you)
 - Divide up your life.
 Spend 33% of your time around people lower than you, you can mentor them.
 Spend 33% of your time with people that are on your level – your friends and peers.
 Spend 33% of your time with people that are 10-20 years ahead of you.
 Those are your mentors.”
 - the way of man is the way of the gang

-> *'Friendship marks a life even more deeply than love.
-Love risks degenerating into obsession, friendship is never anything but sharing.' -- Elie Wiesel*
-> *'Anybody can sympathise with the sufferings of a friend, but it requires a very fine nature to sympathise with a friend's success.' -- Oscar Wilde*
+> *'If you don’t say what you think then you kill your unborn self.
+When you have something to say, silence is a lie.' --  Jordan Peterson*
+> *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy*

+- The key to success in any relationship: personal, familial, business, etc is NOT that the two people are supportive during bad times but that the two people are supportive during GOOD times.

 > *'Never tell the truth to people who are not worthy of it.' --  Mark Twain* -->